weihuayi/fealpy/README.md

 ## Citation

-Please cite `fealpy` if you use it in you paper
+Please cite `fealpy` if you use it in your paper

 H. Wei and Y. Huang, FEALPy: Finite Element Analysis Library in Python, https://github.com/weihuayi/fealpy, *Xiangtan University*, 2017-2021.